Why the census taker knocking on your door is holding an iPhone 8

 But as with any attempt to digitize such a huge venture, using an app brings its own security dangers.

-"The movie plot scenario is that this information is accessed," said Stephen Moore, the Chief Security Strategist at Exabeam, a cybersecurity company located in California.
+"The movie plot scenario is that this information is accessed," said Stephen Moore, chief security strategist at Exabeam, a cybersecurity company located in California.
 "That'll erode the competence of the system and it'll decrease participation, which may be the goal of some foreign adversary, and that's a risk."

 "The data that [enumerators] collect does not stay on the device very long," said Thieme.
 "Our application constantly uploads data to our backend, and the data is encrypted on the application, it's encrypted in transit and it's encrypted at rest when you give it to the Census."

-Discuss: Census Day 2020: Armed with the iPhone 8, canvassers go all-in with tech
+Discuss: Census 2020: Armed with the iPhone 8, canvassers are going modern

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.